martinowren/itera-workshop-firebase/__tasks__/part2/README.md

     👉 Tip: If you make a mistake, you can manually remove fields or documents in the Cloud Firestore.

 4. Implement the `getGame` function to get the information of a specific game document and return the result.
-This function is not currently used in the game, but you can verify your result using `console.log`.
+This function is not currently used in the game, but you can verify your result by checking the output in the developer tools console after clicking "join" on a newly created game.

     👉 Tip: The id field of the game object is the actual id for the document in the Cloud Firestore.
 This means you can easily reference a specific game like this: `db.collection('games').doc(id)`.